simonw/datasette/docs/plugins.rst

 Plugin configuration
 --------------------

-Plugins can have their own configuration, embedded in a :ref:`metadata` file.
+Plugins can have their own configuration, embedded in a :ref:`configuration` file.
 Configuration options for plugins live within a ``"plugins"`` key in that file, which can be included at the root, database or table level.

 Here is an example of some plugin configuration for a specific table:

 .. [[[cog
-    from metadata_doc import metadata_example
+    from metadata_doc import config_example
-    metadata_example(cog, {
+    config_example(cog, {
         "databases": {
             "sf-trees": {
                 "tables": {